ivoyager/ivoyager_core/data/solar_system/README.md

 WARNING!
 Do not use Excel for .tsv file editing!
 Excel will "interpret" and modify cell values.
 For example, the Sun's GM = "1.32712440018e20" will be be changed to "1.33E+20" in the display bar AND THE SAVED FILE VALUE!
 You can prevent this by prefixing with either single-quote (') or underscore (_).
 However, we don't want to have to prefix all REALs (or use other labor-intensive work-arounds) just to use Excel.

-Remarkably, the only .csv/.tsv file editor that I could find that doesn't do this (and is currently being maintained for Windows 10) is Ron's Editor: https://www.ronsplace.eu/Products/RonsEditor/Information.
-It's free for files with up to 1000 rows ($40 for "pro" unlimited).
-It works well for me and I recommend it.
+For a .csv/.tsv file editor that does not interpret and mangle data, we highly recommend [Rons Data Edit](https://www.ronsplace.eu/Products/RonsDataEdit/Download).
+It's free for files with up to 2500 rows with advertising banner or pay $35 for "pro" unlimited.

 *******************************************************************************
 ## Specific Table Comments